markjnkim/es_mod/01-html/content/step-3-hero.md

   <input type="text" placeholder="Your Name" name="name" id="name" />
 </form>
 ```
 The `label` text not only offers a visual directive of what data to enter, but also programmatically links to the associated `input`.
-This means that with a screen reader, when the visitor focuses on the input field, the label will be read out, making it easier for an assistive technology user to understand what data should be entered.
-Labels enhance the user experience on a mobile device for instance because clicking on the label will target the focus in the associated input field.
+This means that with a screen reader, when a visitor focuses on the input field, the label will be read out, making it easier for an assistive technology user to understand what data should be entered.
+Labels also enhance the user experience on a mobile device for instance because clicking on the label will target the focus in the associated input field.
 Especially helpful when using a touch screen.

 - **for** is an attribute in the `label` that programmatically links to the `id` attribute in the `input`.
 - **type** attribute relates to what kind of input element we are using.
 Here we want a text field, which is also the default value.